-Grilled cheese, the staple of home kitchens and kids’ menus everywhere, is one of those things you can truly make on auto-pilot.
+Grilled cheese is staple of home kitchens and kids’ menus everywhere.
+It’s truly one of those things you can make on auto-pilot.
 But after years of making the same-old, same-old, maybe it’s time for a little fine-tuning.
-So just in time for Grilled Cheese Month, we’ve got some expert tips to get you from mediocre to outstanding (with outstanding being the perfect grilled cheese that is lightly crispy and golden brown on the outside; gooey on the inside.)
+So just in time for Grilled Cheese Month, we’ve got some expert tips to get you from mediocre to outstanding.
+(That is, with outstanding being the perfect grilled cheese that is lightly crispy and golden brown on the outside; gooey on the inside.)

 First – and we can’t state this strongly enough – start with good cheese.
 None of this low-fat or tasteless garbage.
 (Yes, we know you can make a “classic” grilled cheese with American cheese but we’re trying to steer the family from processed foods to “real” foods.)
 We’re partial to Kerrygold cheeses, which are made from grass-fed Irish cows.
 They’re rich, flavorful, and great for melting on just about anything.
 You’ve got plenty of varieties of cheeses to choose from, but our current favorite is Skellig, a creamy and full-flavored mild cheddar.
 We also use Kerrygold butter for frying.

 You also want to choose a good bread.
 Plain sliced white bread is always a classic but you can get a little more flavor and nuttiness with whole wheat.
-If you’re using a loaf of bakery-style bread like a French bread, sourdough, or ciabatta, just make sure the bread isn’t too holey (cheese drips through) and the slices are cut evenly and not too thick.
+If you’re using a loaf of bakery-style bread like a French bread, sourdough, or ciabatta, just make sure the bread isn’t too holey (cheese drips through).
+Also, it helps if the slices are cut evenly and not too thick.
 Day-old bread is fine, and possibly even better, because it holds together better than fresh bread.

 Next, remember the following tips (culled from Kerrygold advice and from personal mess-ups…I mean experience):

-- Grate or shred your cheese (or cut it into small pieces) because natural cheese melts better this way.
+- Shred or grate your cheese (or cut it into small pieces) because natural cheese melts better this way.

 - Grate the cheese while it’s cold and firm to make the task easier.

-- Grate the cheese as close to cooking time as possible because once your cheese is grated it will begin to lose its flavor.
+- Do the shredding or grating as close to cooking time as possible because once your cheese is grated it will begin to lose its flavor.